Samukat/Data3001G2/README.md

 - Removing rows with less than N 900 data points so features could be constructed cleanly (All laps bellow this number had large gaps)
 - Removing laps where lap max distance between points become too great -> inaccuracy
+- Removing laps where the target lap time could not be interpolated due to missing measurement points before and/or after the 900m lapdistance

 ### 3.5.
 Feature engineering